Dog Owner Liability Laws: Legal Responsibility for Bites and Other Injuries

 • the injured person's own recklessness or carelessness caused or contributed to the incident.
 (Learn more about reducing or limiting an animal owner's liability when a dog-bite victim is partly at fault.)

-Even in states with strict liability dog-bite statutes (discussed above), those laws usually won't apply if the victim provoked the dog or was trespassing at the time of the injury.
+Even in states with strict liability dog-bite statutes, owners can defend themselves by showing that the victim provoked the animal, trespassed, or posed a danger to the owner or others.
 Learn more about legal defenses for dog bites and other injuries.

-Speaking With a Lawyer After a Dog Bite
+Speaking With a Lawyer After a Dog-Bite Incident

-Whether you've been hurt by someone else's dog or you're the animal's owner, consider talking with a personal injury attorney to find out how local laws apply in your situation, and how best to proceed.
+Whether you've been hurt by someone else's dog or you're the animal's owner, consider speaking with an attorney to find out how state and local law applies to your situation, and how best to proceed.

-On the owner's side, if authorities have started proceedings to have your dog declared dangerous, you may want to consult with an animal law attorney to learn what you can to prevent a bad outcome—like having your dog seized and destroyed.
-And if there's any possibility of criminal charges after your dog has seriously injured or killed someone, you'd be wise to meet with a criminal defense lawyer who can help defend your rights.
+Owners face not only civil liability, but also potential criminal charges and serious consequences for their pet.
+If your dog is at risk of being declared dangerous, you may want to consult with an animal law attorney to learn what you can to prevent a bad outcome—like having your dog seized and destroyed.
+And, if there's any possibility of criminal charges after a serious incident, you'd be wise to meet with a criminal defense lawyer who can help defend your rights.

 How It Works